gortonator/bsds-6650/assignments-2020/Assignment-2.md

 ## Implement the Server

 The server API is specified using [Swagger](https://app.swaggerhub.com/apis/cloud-perf/SkiDataAPI/1.13).
 You should have implemented stubs for your APIs in your servlet in assignment 1.

 Next we need to design a database schema and deploy this to your MySQL RDS instance.
+You can choose another database if you like, but just be aware you may be on your own!

-Think carefully about the design as you need to support a write-heavy workload (see lab 5).
+Think carefully about the design as you need to support an insert-heavy workload while still supporting aggregate queries for the GET APIS(see lab 5).

 You then need build the servlet business logic to implement this API.
 Each API should: